walkerRnD/codebuff/npm-app/knowledge.md

 The `dist/` directory contains the compiled JavaScript files and is created during the build process.

+## Project File Handling

+- Manny can only view files that are not gitignored.
+This is partially to save tokens when we list out all the files.
+- Multiple `.gitignore` files can exist throughout the project structure.
+- When traversing the project structure, we need to accumulate and apply ignore patterns from all encountered `.gitignore` files.

 ## Key Components

 1. **ChatClient**: Manages WebSocket communication with the server, handles subscriptions, and processes messages.